PretendoNetwork/website/docs/en_US/install/wiiu.md

 <img src="/assets/images/docs/install/wiiu/aroma/inkay-nightly-link.png" width="100%">

 ## Nimble
-Nimble is a Aroma plugin that allows your console to recive SpotPass data again.
-Download the latest version from [Nimble's latest release](https://github.com/PretendoNetwork/Nimble/releases/latest) on GitHub and download the `30_nimble.rpx` file from the latest release.
+Nimble is a Aroma plugin that redirects the PolicyList servers to Pretendo's servers.
+This makes certain games (such as Splatoon) work with online play.
+Download the latest version from [Nimble's latest release](https://github.com/PretendoNetwork/Nimble/releases/latest) on GitHub and download the `30_nimble.rpx` file from the GitHub page.

 <img src="/assets/images/docs/install/wiiu/aroma/nimbus-install.png" width="100%">